DoPlan-dev/CLI/wiki/02-Commands/01-Command-Overview.md

 - Use `/do now` when you have a detailed prompt
 - Use `/do feature` for single feature ideas
 - Use `/do i'm lucky` for inspiration
-- Check `/status` regularly
 - View `/sys engagement` to stay motivated

 ### Best Practices
-- Always use `/done` when tasks are complete
+- Rely on `/dev` auto-completion when tasks are complete
-- Check `/status` before starting new work
 - View `/sys engagement` to see achievements
 - Use `/hey` if you forget commands
 - Use `/sys` to explore system features